Meet Mike Franken, Democrat for U.S. Senate

 “The biggest fear is for it to be normalized, and capitalized on, and encouraged now,” he said.

 Defeating Grassley, a seven-term incumbent who has long had bipartisan support, was seen as a long shot at the beginning of the campaign — and it still is by many.
-But polling shows a tighter margin than Grassley has faced in his six reelection bids, and Franken says he sees a path to victory.
+But polling shows a tighter margin than Grassley has faced in his six re-election bids, and Franken said he sees a path to victory.

 In the last days before the election, Franken is campaigning in nearly 30 counties across the state with the hopes of influencing enough Iowans to put him over the finish line.
 The tour, on top of a previous 99-county tour, is an opportunity to introduce Franken to voters, he said, who may still be undecided.